 At the same time, the handling is agile

 The wheelbase is similar to that of a typical bike, so the handling is still sprightly, with none of that barge-like feeling you get from a Long John cargo bike.
-And even when carrying a heavy load, the steering remains light, thanks to radical (and unorthodox, but grounded in R&D) design choices, like the steep steering axis.
+And even when carrying a heavy load, the steering remains light and crisp, thanks to radical (and unorthodox, but grounded in R&D) design choices, like the steep steering axis.

 The steering is accurate and responsive